 Without any goals directing you towards where you want to go, you will find yourself drifting off your desired path and aimlessly wandering through life, wondering how you got to where you are.
 More often than not, where you end up will not be where you want to be.

-4. By having a set of goals, you find it much easier to eliminate the unimportant tasks that come up each day.
+4. Eliminate the unimportant tasks that come up each day

 Every day throws up a lot of unexpected issues.
 These issues often come from our bosses, clients/customers and friends and family.
 It does not matter how well planned your day is, these things are going to happen.